 SPECIAL OFFER: “Get a £5 M&S voucher when you purchase a National Trust Membership” – CLAIM NOW

 This charity works to preserve and protect the coastline, countryside and buildings of England, Wales and Northern Ireland.
 It owns over 200 historic stately homes, many with fine gardens and extensive parklands, such as Osterley House in London, Belton House in Lincolnshire and Cragside in Northumberland.

 National Trust also has stewardship over 1,000 square miles of coastline and countryside, including large tracts in the Lake District and Peak District.
 Recently it has broadened its activities to include historic mills and Paul McCartney and John Lennon’s childhood homes.

 Your National Trust membership gives you free entry to all National Trust for Scotland sites including 26 castles and palaces, 16 islands and many fine gardens.

 Annual membership is currently £72 for an individual and £120 for a couple.
 For an extra £6 you can include children under 18 (children under 5 are free anyway).

-Top tip: It is cheaper to join National Trust for Scotland and you have access to the National Trust properties in England too.
+Top tip: It can work out cheaper to join National Trust for Scotland and you have access to the National Trust properties in England too.
 They say:

 ‘With a National Trust for Scotland membership you can also use your membership to explore places in the care of the National Trust in England, Wales and Northern Ireland.
 Some restrictions do apply, so please check with the specific place before visiting to avoid disappointment.’